 Since mid-2013 APG has procured its primary control reserves together with the Swiss transmission system operator (TSO) Swissgrid, based on a TSO-TSO model.
 In April 2015 this successful cooperation was extended to the TSOs of Germany and the Netherlands.
-In July 2016 the Belgian TSO and in mid-January the French TSO RTE joined the cooperation.
+In July 2016 the Belgian TSO and in mid-January the French TSO RTE joined the Cooperation.
+In January 2021, the west-Danish TSO Energinet and the Slovenian TSO ELES joined the common procurement of FCR.

 The cooperation is based on the principle of equal rights and obligations.
 Furthermore local market models were harmonised in the proposal according to Article 33 of Electricity Balancing Guideline (2195/2017).